ForTest66656/ForTest/README.md

-# LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Flexible and Consistent Face Alignment
+# LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Cross-annotation Face Alignment

+This repository contains an implementation of LDDMM-Face for the ICLR 2022 submission "LDDMM-Face: Large Deformation Diffeomorphic Metric Learning for Cross-annotation Face Alignment".

 ## Quick start
 ### Environment